mjg123/mjg123.github.io/_posts/2018-02-15-Supporting-a-new-starter.md

 We identified 6 independent roles, which seemed to naturally cover the set of things we want to do.
 A few important notes:

- - Who is responsible for each role should identified *before* the new starter joins.
- - Roles are independent, so it's possible that multiple roles are taken care of by the same individual.
-Also recognise that people may move in or out of our team, be able to adapt to that.
  - The person in a particular role is _not_ responsible for meeting each of the starter's needs.
 They _are_ responsible for noticing whether the needs are being met and providing help if necessary.
  - Support and training should be available for people looking after new starters.